George Pyne (business executive): NASCAR

-In 1995, he joined NASCAR as head of new business development for NASCAR.
+In 1995, he joined NASCAR as head of new business development.
 He later became Chief Operating Officer and the second non-family member in 50 years to join its board of directors.
 At NASCAR he negotiated a $4.5 billion television rights deal in 2005, the $750 million sponsorship of the NASCAR Nextel Cup Series in 2004, investments by Fortune 500 companies, and the creation of a $2 billion licensing business.

 IMG

 Pyne began working with IMG in 2006, as president of sports and entertainment and board member.
 There he oversaw client management, college sports, consulting, IMG Performance (IMG Academy), licensing and U.S. business development.
 IMG was later sold to William Morris Endeavor in 2014 for $2.4 billion, after which Pyne left the company.